-Hilary O. Shelton, presently serves as the Director to the NAACP's Washington Bureau / Senior Vice President for Advocacy and Policy.
-The Washington Bureau is the federal legislative and national public policy division of the over 500,000- member, 2,200-membership unit, national civil rights organization.
+Hilary O. Shelton presently serves as the National Advisor of Governance and Policy.
 In this capacity, Mr. Shelton is responsible for advocating the federal public policy issue agenda of the oldest, largest, and most widely recognized civil rights organization in the United States to the U.S. Government.
 Mr. Shelton's government affairs portfolio includes crucial issues such as affirmative action, equal employment protection, access to quality education, stopping gun violence, ending racial profiling, abolition of the death penalty, access to comprehensive healthcare, voting rights protection, federal sentencing reform and a host of civil rights enforcement, expansion and protection issues.

-Prior to serving as director to the NAACP Washington Bureau, Mr. Shelton served in the position of Federal Liaison/Assistant Director to the Government Affairs Department of The College Fund/UNCF, also known as The United Negro College Fund in Washington, D.C.
+Mr. Shelton previously served in the position of Federal Liaison/Assistant Director to the Government Affairs Department of The College Fund/UNCF, also known as The United Negro College Fund in Washington, D.C.
 In this capacity, Mr. Shelton worked with Senate and House Members of the U.S. Congress, Federal Agencies and Departments, college and university presidents and faculty members, as well as the White House and various government agencies to secure the survival, growth and educational programming excellence of the 40 private historically black colleges and universities throughout the United States.

 Prior to working for The College Fund/UNCF, Mr. Shelton served as the Federal Policy Program Director to the 8.5 million-member United Methodist Churches' social justice advocacy agency, The General Board of Church & Society.
 In this capacity, Mr. Shelton advocated for the national and international United Methodist Churches' public policy agenda affecting a wide range of civil rights and civil liberties issues including preserving equal opportunity programs such as affirmative action, securing equal high quality public education for all Americans, guaranteeing greater access to higher education and strengthening our nation's historically Black colleges and universities, abolition of the death penalty, reforming the criminal justice system, voting rights protection and expansion, gun control and a host of other social justice policy concerns.